-Easy Tahini Recipe: How to Make Tahini Paste
+Easy Tahini Paste Recipe: How to Make Tahini Paste for Hummus

 In all honesty, hummus is the first thing that comes to mind when I think of tahini.
 I’m sure many of you are guilty of that too.
 Well, other than hummus, tahini can be used in many different Middle Eastern, Mediterranean and even Asian recipes.
 This versatile and super easy to make paste, can be used in yogurt tahini sauces (ideal with Falafels), tahini dips or tahini salad dressings, it can be combined with a little lemon juice and fresh mint to make a nutty-zingy tahini pesto and it can prove ideal as a cashew or peanut substitute in Asian noodle recipes.
 Heck, if you like peanut butter cookies you could even make tahini cookies! - Maybe a more mature and la-de-da version of the humble peanut cookie.